A Kuenneth theorem for configuration spaces: Formality and collapse

 The second claim is essentially standard.
 In order not to duplicate efforts made elsewhere in the literature, we will pass briefly into an $\infty$-categorical (i.e., quasicategorical) context---see \cite{lurie} for a general reference on quasicategories.
 The reader is warned that our notation differs from that of our references.

 Our first task is to explain the following commutative diagram: We consider the ordinary categories appearing in this diagram as $\infty$-categories via the (suppressed) nerve functor, while the superscript $\infty$ indicates an $\infty$-category obtained from a topological category via the topological nerve functor \cite[Def.~1.1.5.5]{lurie}.
+The category $\Disk(M)$ is the partially ordered set of (possibly empty) unions of disjoint Euclidean neighborhoods in $M$ (resp. $N$).

-As for the solid functors, the middle vertical functor is the product of the projections from the overcategory, the righthand horizontal functors are the canonical ones, the top vertical functors forget structure groups, the lefthand horizontal functor is given by a choice of a set of parametrizations of the Euclidean neighborhoods in $M$ and $N$, and the curved functor is defined by commutativity.
+As for the functors, the unmarked vertical functor is the product of the projections from the overcategories, the righthand horizontal functor is the canonical one, the lefthand horizontal functor is given by a choice of a set of parametrizations of the Euclidean neighborhoods in $M$ and $N$, and the curved functor is defined by commutativity.

 We claim that the natural map from the $\infty$-categorical colimit of the vertical composite to $\Conf^{G\times H}_k(M\times N)$ is an equivalence.
 To prove this claim, we will argue that this colimit agrees with the colimit of the curved functor, then prove the corresponding claim for the curved functor.